Washington University Policies & Response

 Work and Employment

 On March 16, 2020, the Office of the Chancellor announced that alternate university operations would be in effect through at least April 6.
+That date has since been updated to at least April 22.
 Only employees who are required to perform essential work that requires a physical presence should report to their place of work.
 Please see the university's page on Telecommuting Resources for additional information.

 When should most university employees begin working from home?